-The full fee for the two day program is CAD 1,650 + 5% tax.
-The fee covers the lecture, a comprehensive set of course notes, access to pre-course e-learning, a certificate of attendance, and catered breakfast and lunches including light refreshments.
+The fee covers the lecture, access to Pre-Course e-Learning, a certificate of attendance, and catered breakfasts and lunches including light refreshments.
 The fee does not cover accommodation.

 If you need to make hotel reservations, we recommend the following hotels.
-Each hotel is within 5-10min walking distance to the course venue and provides convenient access to transportation and 'Canada Line' rapid transit to/from Vancouver International Airport.
+Each hotel is within a 5-15 minute walking distance of the course venue and provides convenient access to transportation and 'Canada Line' rapid transit to/from Vancouver International Airport.

 When making reservations make sure to ask for the "InfoMine corporate rate".

-For further information about hotels in Downtown Vancouver, see the following link: http://www.hotels-vancouver.ca/hotels/Downtown
+For further information about hotels in Downtown Vancouver, see the following website: http://www.hotels-vancouver.ca/hotels/Downtown.

 By submitting a short course registration form, you agree to pay the associated fees in full before the course start date.